Psychtoolbox-3/psychtoolbox-3.github.com/prioritysupport.markdown

 categories: getting-help
 ---

- If you require priority support regarding Psychtoolbox, go to the following commercial website provides instructions for getting support:
+ If you require paid support regarding Psychtoolbox, then the following commercial website provides instructions for getting support:

  [https://www.psychtoolbox.net/license-key][commercialsite]